Hawaiʻi Preparatory Academy: Village campus

+The lower and middle schools are located in the center of the town of Waimea.
+The campus was founded in 1976, with many of the buildings retained from the former Waimea Village Inn.
+Campus facilities include a school library, a garden, a playground, and a multipurpose facility, built in 2018.

+The campus features Isaacs Art Center, a school-owned art gallery that houses a permanent collection of paintings, furniture, rare books, and Hawaiiana.

+The building that houses the Isaacs Art Center was built in 1915 as Waimea's first public school structure and received the 2003-2004 Historic Preservation Award from the Historic Hawai'i Foundation.
+In 2005, the building was named on the National Register of Historic Places.

 Upper campus

-The upper campus is located on the slopes of the Kohala mountains, and hosts the upper school.
-The campus was constructed in 1959, with core buildings designed by Vladimir Ossipoff.
+Constructed in 1959, the upper school is located at the foot of the Kohala Mountains.
+Its core buildings were designed by Vladimir Ossipoff.
 The campus encompasses a total of 320 acres; facilities include a weight room, wrestling room, pool, school library, indoor tennis facility, baseball field, gym, and a bookstore.
-The athletic facilities include a repaired football and soccer field, a rubber track, a cross-country course, and a softball field (constructed in 2008).
+The athletic facilities include a refurbished football and soccer field, a rubber track, a cross-country course, and a softball field (constructed in 2008).
 The campus also has classrooms, an art building, and a theater.
 The Davies Chapel - built in 1967 - features a bell tower, which was taken down in 2015 for restoration.
 The restoration remains an ongoing effort.

+Class of 2027 will win the olympics this year ...

+Energy lab

-The campus hosts an energy lab, being the only school in the world to do so.
-Constructed in 2010, the energy lab has partnered with a variety of organizations, including NASA, National Oceanic and Atmospheric Administration, and the Pacific Tsunami Warning Center.
+The campus hosts an energy laboratory used for educational and research purposes.
+Constructed in 2010, the energy lab has partnered with a variety of organizations, including NASA, the National Oceanic and Atmospheric Administration, and the Pacific Tsunami Warning Center.
 The building is LEED certified and is classified as a zero-energy building.